balaji1974/python-and-machinelearning/04 - Pandas/README.md

 # Pass in the specified type as either a string or the core Python data type.
 # Pandas cannot convert NaN values to numeric types,
 # so we need to eliminate/replace them before we perform the conversion.
+# There are multiple ways to convert and is listed below: (copy and not permenant change)
 nba["Salary"].astype("int")
 nba["Salary"].astype(int)

+# To make the change permenant
 nba["Salary"] = nba["Salary"].astype(int)
 nba["Weight"] = nba["Weight"].astype(int)